raix/push/docs/ADVANCED.md

     });

     Push.addListener('message', function(notification) {
-        // Called on every message
-    });
+        // Called when the app is in the foreground });
 ```